Harvard Extension Courses in Computer Science

 Computer Architecture

 This course is a study of the fundamental concepts in the design and organization of modern computer systems.
 Topics include computer organization, instruction-set design, processor design, memory system design, timing issues, interrupts, microcoding, and various performance-enhancing parallel techniques such as prefetching, pipelining, branch prediction, superscalar execution, and massive-parallel processing.
-We also study existing architectures using CISC, RISC, vector, data parallel, and VLIW designs.
-An extensive lab project encompassing the design and implementation of a new instruction set and CPU using an FPGA is required of all students.
+We also study existing architectures using complex instruction set computer (CISC), reduced instruction set computer (RISC), vector, data parallel, and very long instruction word (VLIW) designs.
+An extensive lab project encompassing the design and implementation of a new instruction set and CPU using a field-programmable gate array (FPGA) is required of all students.

 Prerequisites: Knowledge of data structures and programming experience (CSCI E-22, or the equivalent) with a Boolean/digital logic course preferred, but not required.